arora4248/ProteomicsofPhysicalActivity2024/README.md

 # ProteomicsofPhysicalActivity2024
-The links below provide access to volcano plots for our results prepared using VolcaNoseR shiny App [citation]
+The links below provide access to volcano plots for our results prepared using VolcaNoseR shiny App by Goedhart et al.

 Goedhart, J., & Luijsterburg, M. S. (2020).
 VolcaNoseR is a web app for creating, exploring, labeling and sharing volcano plots.
 Scientific reports, 10(1), 20560.
 &nbsp;